Joshua-li-yi/mycompiler/README.md

 + add assignment stmt
 + add for stmt
 + add function
++ add main、
++ add function call
-+ add main
++ add point and cite
 ## problem
 + if "if" or "while" is processed firstly while be happen sagmention error
 + else if can't identify
-+ function can't have parameter
 ## todo
 + scanf, printf
 + function